Wild Australia Show: Rehearsals and initial performances in Brisbane

-The Wild Australia Show troupe spent several months rehearsing in St Lucia between late September and November of 1892.
-Meston drummed up substantial media attention and attracted many visitors to the rehearsal camp.
-One visitor was the painter Oscar Fristrom, who painted a portrait of one of the members of the troupe, a Walangama man named Werdbura.
-Many of the advertisements and newspaper articles that began to be published about the upcoming show made reference to the Wakaya tradition of penile subincision; the practice, known as "Sturt's terrible rite", had become notorious among white Australians.
+The troupe spent several months rehearsing in St Lucia between late September and November 1892.
+Meston drummed up substantial media interest in his planned tour and attracted many visitors to the rehearsal camp.
+One of these visitors was the painter Oscar Fristrom, who painted a portrait of a Walangama performer named Werdbura.
+Advertisements and newspaper articles began to be published about the upcoming show.
+They often referred to the Wakaya tradition of penile subincision; the practice, known as "Sturt's terrible rite", had become notorious among the settler population.
 Many newspapers referred to the performers as part of a "doomed race", echoing the popular notion at the time that Indigenous Australians were destined for extinction.
 Others suggested that the show would correct the misconceptions that audiences had been taught and would show them "the true character of the wild tribes of Australia".

-The opening performance was held in Brisbane at Her Majesty's Opera House on 5 December 1892.
-The performance was positively received, although some reviewers criticised Meston's long-winded commentary and expressed their wish that the Indigenous performers would simply be able to perform uninterrupted.
-The show's audience soon dwindled, and the show moved to weekly outdoor performances at the Breakfast Creek Sportsground and then at the Exhibition Grounds, where it attracted much larger audiences.
+The opening performance was held at Her Majesty's Opera House in Brisbane on 5 December 1892.
+The performance was positively received, although some reviewers criticised Meston's commentary as overly long-winded and expressed their wish that the Indigenous performers had simply been allowed to perform uninterrupted.
+The show's audience soon dwindled, and it moved to weekly outdoor performances at the Breakfast Creek Sportsground and then at the Exhibition Grounds, where it attracted much larger audiences.